szesto/apicupcfg/README.md

 Run these scripts to generate key pairs and csr's.
 Submit csr's to the certifiacte authority to get signed certificates.
 Copy received certificates to the correct destination.

-** Copying certificates to the correct files **.
+**Copying certificates to the correct files**.

 Certificate settings scripts expect to find certificates, private keys and root certificates at specific locations.
 Certificates recieved from the ca can be manually copied to the correct destination but this is error prone.

 To copy a certificate received from the ca to the correct destination:
-`apicupcfg -certcopy path-to-certificate-file.pem [-config subsys-config.json]`
+`apicupcfg -certcopy path-to-certificate-file.pem -out outdir [-config subsys-config.json]`

-This command will introspect the certificate match it with endpoints defined in the configuration file and copy certificate to the correct destination.
+This command will introspect the certificate, match it with endpoints defined in the configuration file and copy certificate to the correct destination.
 Note that if certificate matches mulitple endpoints (wildcard or shared trust) then a separate copy will be made for each endpoint.

 To process all certificates received from the ca together, place them in a directory and run:
-`apicupcfg -certdir path-to-a-directory-with-certificates [-config subsys-config.json]`
+`apicupcfg -certdir path-to-a-directory-with-certificates -out outdir [-config subsys-config.json]`

 This command will copy all certificates in the directory to the correct destination.